Click here to create your website hosting account.

 You won't initially understand all the information contained in the emails.
 However, all will become clear as you study and apply the information in the Action Guide.

-It is essential that you retain and store all emails you receive from SBI for future reference.
+It is essential that you retain and store all emails you receive from Solo Build It for future reference.
 Keep them in a secure place where only you have access to them.
 Printing and securely filing physical copies of the emails is also a good idea.

 I find that adding a yellow highlight mark to the top margin of important printed documents is a good idea, as it helps avoid the documents being accidentally discarded.